Kaderde/teched2025-msad/exercises/ex3/README.md

   }
 }
 // Export both services
-module.exports = {ProcessorService, AdminService
+module.exports = {ProcessorService, AdminService};
-};
 ```
-Copy the contents of [services.js](./services.js) into your project’s srv/services.js file.
+Copy the contents of [services.js](./services_vulnerable.js) into your project’s srv/services.js file.

 **Why this is vulnerable:**